astorfi/TensorFlow-World/docs/neural_network/cnn_classifier.rst

 over-fitting.
 This operation randomly kills a portion of neuron to stochastically force the neuron to learn more useful information.
 Although the method is stochastic but it's been widely used in neural network architecture and presented promising results.
-The layer is defined in **line '29'**.
 The dropout\_keep\_prob argument determines the portion of the neurons which remains untouched and will not be disables by the dropout layer.
 Moreover the flag is\_training is supposed to active and deactive the dropout layer which force the